blogosfair/How-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks/_posts/2022-12-01-how-does-the-inductive-bias-influence-the-generalization-capability-of-neural-networks.md

 Bilder reduzieren auf Wichtiges!
 --->

-The paper "Identity Crisis: Memorization and Generalization under Extreme Overparameterization" by Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite> uses **empirical studies** to get a deeper understanding of the theoretical "overfitting puzzle" and how the inductive bias influences this behaviour of overparametrized neural networks.
-The authors want to reveal the inductive bias under **different architectural choices** and therefore, compare fully connected and convolutional neural networks.
-The task is to learn an identity map through a single data point.
-Only using one data point for training is an artificial setup that shows the extremest case of overparametrization.
+In the paper "Identity Crisis: Memorization and Generalization under Extreme Overparameterization" by Zhang et al. [2020] <d-cite key="DBLP:conf/iclr/ZhangBHMS20"></d-cite>, the authors use **empirical studies** to better understand the "overfitting puzzle" and how inductive bias affects the behavior of overparameterized neural networks.
+The authors specifically aim to investigate the role of inductive bias under **different architectural choices** by comparing fully connected and convolutional neural networks.

-The goal of their study is to determine if a network tends towards memorization (learning a constant function) or generalization (learning the identity function).
+The task used in the study is to learn an identity map through a single data point, which is an artificial setup that demonstrates the most extreme case of overparameterization.
+The goal of the study is to determine whether a network tends towards memorization (learning a constant function) or generalization (learning the identity function).

-Let's have a deeper look at the **identity task**.
-This training objective should return the input itself as ouput which means there is a structural regularity between input and output <d-cite key="DBLP:conf/eccv/HeZRS16"></d-cite>.
-This allows for rich visualization and easy evaluation via correlation or MSE.
-For linear models allowing for the identity task can be done by ensuring that hidden dimensions are not smaller than the input and by setting the weights to the identity matrix in every layer.
-For the convolutional layer only the center of the kernel is used and all other values are set to zero.
-It therefore, simulates a 1 x 1 convolution which functions as a local identity function.
-For deeper models that use [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) as activation function it has to be considered that all negative values are discarded.
-This means, these values need to be encoded and recovered after ReLU which can be achieved by using hidden dimensions twice the input size.
-Negative and positive values are stored seperately and are then, reconstructed.
+To enable the **identity task** <d-cite key="DBLP:conf/eccv/HeZRS16"></d-cite> for linear models, the authors ensure that hidden dimensions are not smaller than the input and set the weights to the identity matrix in every layer.
+For convolutional layers, only the center of the kernel is used and all other values are set to zero, simulating a 1 x 1 convolution which acts as a local identity function.
+For deeper models that use the ReLU activation function, it is necessary to encode and recover negative values, as they are discarded by the [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) function.
+This can be achieved by using hidden dimensions that are twice the size of the input and storing negative and positive values separately.

-The experience setup uses the 60k **[MNIST digit data set](http://yann.lecun.com/exdb/mnist/)**.
-One of these digits is used as the training example whereas the network's are tested on different kind of data: a linear combination of two digits, random digits from MNIST test set, random images from Fashion MNIST, and some algorithmically generated image patterns.
+The study uses the 60k **[MNIST dataset](http://yann.lecun.com/exdb/mnist/)** and tests the networks on various types of data, including a linear combination of two digits, random digits from the MNIST test set, random images from the Fashion MNIST dataset, and algorithmically generated image patterns.

 So let's look at some of the results: